jpe90/clp-prebuilt-cosmo/README.md

 This is a fork of the Github repo for [Lua][lua] customized to compile with [Cosmopolitan][cosmo] libc.
 Meant for experimental purposes only.
 The `include` folder contains dummy headers corresponding to the [C stdlib][cstdlib].
-The `cosmopolitan` folder contains the required files for compiling an executable using Cosmopolitan on Linux.
+The `libcosmo` folder contains the required files for compiling an executable using Cosmopolitan on Linux.

 Compiled on: